GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 promise support on the method yet; in many cases it's because using a promise isn't feasible for the method.

-You can check whether or not an API method supports promises by checking its API reference page:
+You can check whether a method supports promises by checking its API reference page:

 {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/AYQVtnh19vNMHoXzxZB1.png",
   alt="Screenshot showing a method that supports promises", width="800", height="280" %}